Platypus-Tech/sgcpu/README.md

 ./sgtk asm FILENAME.asm -o OUTPUT.bin

 # You run the assembled version of that random assembly file doing:
-./sgtk run -l OUTPUT.bin 0x0000
+./sgtk run -l OUTPUT.bin
+# Using that same command you can run the assembled tests at tests/bin.

-# (you can also add -d to the run command to see some magic debug info)
+# You can also add -d followed by the number of microseconds per cycle to the run command to see some magic debug info:
+./sgtk run -l OUTPUT.bin -d 125000 # Each cycle takes 125 ms, and thus each instruction takes 1000 ms
 ```

 ## Wait, why is there a huuuge microcode table there?